Wan Shaofen: Legacy

-Wan is best known as the first female provincial party chief in China.
-It would be more than 20 years before another woman, Sun Chunlan, took on the top provincial office, of Fujian, in 2009.
+Wan was best known as the first female provincial party chief in China.
+For about 20 years after Wan's tenure, no female chief took the office until Sun Chunlan took on the top provincial office, of Fujian, in 2009.
 However, Wan's background in the youth league, the trade union, and women's work was not well suited for running a provincial economy in the reform era.
 During her tenure, the economic growth of Jiangxi lagged behind neighbouring provinces, especially the coastal provinces of Zhejiang, Fujian, and Guangdong.

-On the other hand, Wan made great contribution to women's work in her home province.
+On the other hand, Wan made great contributions to women's work in her home province.
 She implemented major policies to improve the life of women, set up schools to train female cadres, organized public lectures to raise women's awareness of their rights, and drafted regulations protecting women and children.
 In 1984, the All-China Women's Federation issued an unprecedented circular calling for other women cadres to learn from Wan's leadership.
+To commemorate the 60th anniversary of the founding of the People's Republic of China in 2009, the China Post issued a postage stamp honoring her as part of its 'Heroines' collection.

-Personal life
+Personal life and death

 After her divorce in the late 1960s, Wan raised her daughter as a single mother.
+She died in Beijing from natural causes on 25 June 2026, aged 95.